platipodium/paper-modelingpractise/Lemmen2024_modelingpractise.md

 <!-- Compute rmodel is only one part of the modeling cycle EFSA -->
 <!-- Clean code -->

 The concept of Good Software Practise can be traced back to the origin of the UNIX systems, which has at its core not a monolithic but highly granular structure of many little programs that "do one thing only, and do it well", a later summary of the philosphy published by @Ritchie1974.
-These little tools should also allow to develop new software in a better way, argued @Kernighan1976, cautioning against reinventing the weel (DNRY).
-In 1996 Kernighan published the practise of programming, which was followed up by Raymonds Raymonds 2003 The Art of Unix Programming, of which the first chapter's content is a single acronym: KISS, short for "keep it simple, stupid!" (an initially military term attributed to @Stroop1960).
+These little tools should also allow to develop new software in a better way, argued @Kernighan1976, cautioning against reinventing the weel: "Do not repeat yourself" (DNRY).
+In 1996 Kernighan published the practise of programming, which was followed up by The Art of Unix Programming [@Raymond2003], of which the first chapter's content is a single acronym: KISS, short for "keep it simple, stupid!", an initially military slang attributed to @Stroop1960.
+But there was also a political component to it, advocated by Richard Stallman and implemented by researchers in universities like Berkeley and MIT: information should be free and computer programs should not be owned by companies but be public goods [@Stallman1994; @Stallman1983].
+The Free Software movment emerged carrying the four basic freedoms to (1) run for any purpose, (2) be studied and modified, (3) distribute, and (4) modify and distribute [@Stallman2015].

-In his book The Art of Unix Programming that was first published in 2003,[11] Eric S. Raymond (open source advocate and programmer) @Raymond2003 summarizes the Unix philosophy as KISS Principle of "Keep it Simple, Stupid."[12]
-He provides a series of design rules:[1]

-OSS: In the 1960’s and 1970’s software was developed by researchers in universities like Berkeley and MIT.
-In 1983 Richard Stallman, one of the first public advocates of the OSS movement, claimed that information should be free and computer programs should not be owned by companies but be public goods [@Stallman1994; @Stallman1983]
+- Raymond provides a series of design rules:

-Software Carpentry @Wilson2016
-Software carpentry: t’s to teach computational competence: live coding, pair programming, open everthing
+- Software Carpentry @Wilson2016 Software carpentry: t’s to teach computational competence: live coding, pair programming, open everthing

-Free software (@Stallmann2015; p3); Freedom to run for any purpose, study and modify, distribute, modify and distribute.

 ## Structure